-There is a grocery store across the street from Regent College in the Village, as well as a large supermarket, Save on Foods, about 10 minutes away by bus or car.
+There is a grocery store across the street from Regent College in the University Village, as well as a large supermarket, Save on Foods, about 10 minutes away by bus or car.

-Student mailboxes, lockers, and public telephones are available on the lower level of the College.
-Internal student mail is placed in the mailboxes.
-Personal student mail addressed to the College is accepted at the beginning of term until students are housed permanently.
-A limited number of lockers are available for rent on a term by basis.
+Student lockers are available on the lower level of the College.
+A limited number of lockers are available for rent on a term by term basis.
 Locker rental is managed by the Student Association (RCSA) during the Fall and Winter terms and by Reception during the Spring and Summer terms.

 Printing, photocopying, and faxing

-There are two coin-operated copiers in the library.
+You can print directly from a computer in the library, after setting up a Paper Cut account through the circulation desk.
+There also are two coin-operated copiers in the library.
 The cost is $0.10/ page.
 Photocopying is not available to students in the staff and faculty copy room next to Reception.

 Faxing is not available to students at Regent.
 Faxes can be sent through Staples and Copiesmart.
 In the case of an urgent or confidential situation, we will accept faxes sent to students, but only if they have first received permission from Reception.